WSU History and Evolution to a Statewide System

 A campus in Everett was added in 2014 to meet the higher education needs of the north Puget Sound .
 WSU Everett remains a transfer campus.
 Instructional sites now also exist in Bremerton, Yakima, and Walla Walla.

-In parallel with the development of these campuses, in the 1990s WSU created a distance degree program through which students anywhere could earn a University degree by enrolling in courses for which lectures had been videotaped and were mailed to the student.
+In parallel with the development of these campuses, in the 1990s WSU created a distance degree program through which students anywhere could earn a University degree by enrolling in courses for which lectures had been videotaped and mailed to the student.
 This program evolved into the internet-based Global Campus, which is the sixth campus in the WSU system.
 The WSU Global Campus, through its online programs, extends the University’s land-grant mission worldwide to those who increasingly require a high level of flexibility while pursuing a quality education.

 During the past decade, WSU’s impact has reached unprecedented levels.
 Records have been set in enrollment, fundraising, and research expenditures.
 The University completed 30 major construction projects from 2007 to 2015, including one of the world’s most technologically advanced wine science centers at WSU Tri-Cities and the Paul G. Allen School for Global Animal Health at WSU Pullman.